top of page

 Pre-Registration Policy

-Our pre-registration period allows us to keep students who have studied together in the same group for purposes of continuity.
-We give first priority to students from the previous semester who wish to continue with their current class.
+Our pre-registration period is for sold-out workshops only to allow us to keep students who have studied together in the same group for purposes of continuity.
 Following the pre-registration period, classes will be open to those on the waiting list and new registrants.

 Code of Conduct